oldvalley49/CLIC/README.md

 (Pending)

 ### Contact
-Should you encounter any bugs or have any suggestions, please feel free to contact [Tomoya Furutani](tfuruta1@jh.edu) or open an issue on GitHub
+Should you encounter any bugs or have any suggestions, please feel free to contact Tomoya Furutani at tfuruta1@jh.edu or open an issue on GitHub